The-Microservice-Dungeon/docs/docs/robot/robot.md

     }

-Also if a trading command is to sell resorces.
+Also if a trading command is to sell resources.
 All resources present in a robot inventory are sold.

 >**POST**